dstackai/dstack/docs/docs/guides/dev-environments.md

 # Dev environments

-A dev environment is a virtual machine pre-configured with hardware resources, source code, dependencies, and an IDE.
+A dev environment is a virtual machine pre-configured with hardware resources, source code, environment, and an IDE.

 With `dstack`, you can define such a dev environment through a configuration file and provision it in any cloud